ryoji-splunk/otel-workshop/otel-java.md

-# Welcome to the OpenTelemetry Workshop
+# Welcome to the OpenTelemetry Workshop - Java

 ## Overview
-### 1. Learn to instrument a Java Spring app with OpenTelemetry.
+### Learn to instrument a Java Spring app with OpenTelemetry.
 Spring Petclinic App: https://github.com/spring-projects/spring-petclinic

 Understanding the Spring Petclinic application with a few diagrams: